ningkp/ningkp.github.io/index.md

 My name is Kunpeng Ning (宁鲲鹏).
 Welcome to my homepage!

 I am currently a M.S. student in the [College of Computer Science and Technology](http://cs.nuaa.edu.cn/) at [Nanjing University of Aeronautics and Astronautics](http://www.nuaa.edu.cn/), advised by Prof. [Sheng-Jun Huang](http://parnec.nuaa.edu.cn/huangsj/).
 Before that, I have finished my undergraduate study at Nanjing University of Aeronautics and Astronautics, and received my B.E. degree in July 2019.

 My research interests include machine learning and data mining.
-Specifically I am working on active learning and reinforcement learning.
+Specifically I am working on **active learning** and **reinforcement learning**.

 ## Welcome to GitHub Pages